3D film: Animation

-In the 1930s and 1940s Fleischer Studios made several cartoons with extensive stereoscopic 3D backgrounds, including several Popeye, Betty Boop, and Superman cartoons.
+In the 1930s and 1940s, the Fleischer Studios made several cartoons with extensive stereoscopic 3D backgrounds, including several Popeye the Sailor, Betty Boop, and Superman cartoons.

 In the early to mid-1950s, only half of the major Animation film studios operation experimented with creating traditional 3D animated short subjects.
 Walt Disney Studio produced two traditional animation short for stereoscopic 3D, for cinemas.
 Adventures in Music: Melody (1953), and the Donald Duck cartoon Working for Peanuts (1953).
-Warner Brothers only produced a single cartoon in 3D: Lumber Jack-Rabbit (1953) starring Bugs Bunny.
+Warner Bros. only produced a single cartoon in 3D: Lumber Jack-Rabbit (1953) starring Bugs Bunny.
 Famous Studios produced two cartoons in 3D, the Popeye cartoon Popeye, the Ace of Space (1953), and the Casper the Friendly Ghost cartoon Boo Moon (1954).
 Walter Lantz Studio produced the Woody Woodpecker cartoon Hypnotic Hick (1953), which was distributed by Universal.

 From the late 1950s until the mid-2000s almost no animation was produced for 3D display in theaters.
 Although several films used 3D backgrounds.
 One exception is Starchaser: The Legend of Orin.

 CGI animated films can be rendered as stereoscopic 3D version by using two virtual cameras.
 Stop-motion animated 3D films are photographed with two cameras similar to live action 3D films.

-In 2004 The Polar Express was the first stereoscopic 3D computer-animated feature film.
-The 3D version was solely released in Imax theaters.
-In November 2005, Walt Disney Studio Entertainment released Chicken Little in digital 3D format, being Disney's first CGI-animated film in 3D.
-The film was converted from 2D into 3D in post production. nWave Pictures' Fly Me to the Moon (2008) was actually the first animated film created for 3D and released exclusively in 3D in digital theaters around the world.
+In 2004 The Polar Express was the first stereoscopic 3D CGI-animated feature film.
+The 3D version was solely released in IMAX theaters.
+In November 2005, Walt Disney Pictures released Chicken Little in Digital 3D format, being Disney's first CGI-animated film in 3D.
+The film was converted from 2D into 3D in post-production. nWave Pictures' Fly Me to the Moon (2008) was actually the first animated film created for 3D and released exclusively in 3D in digital theaters around the world.
 No other animation films have released solely in 3D since.
-The first 3D feature by DreamWorks Animation, Monsters vs Aliens, followed in 2009 and used a new digital rendering process called InTru3D, which was developed by Intel to create more realistic animated 3D images.
+The first 3D feature by DreamWorks Animation, Monsters vs. Aliens, followed in 2009 and used a new digital rendering process called InTru3D, which was developed by Intel to create more realistic animated 3D images.
 InTru3D is not used to exhibit 3D films in theaters; they are shown in either RealD 3D or IMAX 3D.